Using Joint Accounts and Beneficiary Designations in Florida to Avoid Probate

 Joint Assets with Rights of Survivorship in Florida

 In Florida, to determine whether an asset will transfer by right of survivorship, you must look at how the asset is titled.
 When property is “jointly owned,” that property is held in the name of multiple people at the same time.
 When "right of survivorship" is attached to certain types of joint ownership, the asset automatically transfers to the surviving owner upon the death of the other.
 In Florida, this type of ownership is called a "joint tenancy."
-For married couples, there's a special category in Florida called "tenancy by the entirety" which includes the right of survivorship.
 On the other hand, jointly owned property without the right of survivorship is classified as a "tenants in common."
+For married couples, there's a third category of joint ownership in Florida called "tenancy by the entirety" which includes the right of survivorship.
 There are a number of differences between these categories (including asset protection consideration), but this article focusses only on the differences related to rights of survivorship.

 To understand how a right of survivorship works, consider the following example: If you own a bank account that you wish to leave to your daughter after you pass away, you could add your daughter to the bank account as a joint account holder with rights of survivorship.
 Then after you pass away, your daughter would become the full owner of the account without probate.
 Similarly, if you own real estate that you want to leave to your daughter, you could record a deed transferring the property to yourself and your daughter as joint tenants with right of survivorship.
 Upon your passing, full ownership would automatically transfer to your daughter, bypassing probate.

 However, a big disadvantage of joint ownership is that the co-owner generally has equal rights to use and access the asset during your lifetime.
-For example, with a joint bank account, either account holder can withdraw money or write checks.
+For example, with a joint bank account, either account holder has the ability to withdraw money from the account.
 This access can sometimes lead to conflicts, especially if the co-owner mismanages the funds or if there are disputes about how the money is used.
 Despite this, if you fully trust the co-owner, joint ownership can be a practical estate planning tool.
 If you use this tool for real estate, it is important to ensure the proper form of joint ownership is used.
 Problems can arise if mistakes are made in this process.

 Therefore, joint account ownership is not always the best solution.
 It can be used appropriately, but sometimes other solutions are better-suited.